-Part of the Bahamas, Bimini consists of three small islands approximately 50 miles from the coast of Florida.
+Bimini is part of the Bahamas, consisting of three small islands approximately 50 miles from the coast of Florida.
 East and South Bimini don’t tend to see many visitors.
 South Bimini houses an airport and is made up of mostly private residences.

 On the other hand, North Bimini is visited by cruise ships, Floridians, and travelers alike!
-Things to do in Bimini include relaxing on white sandy beaches, swimming with reef sharks, seeing a shipwreck, partying at a beautiful resort, eco yours, fishing tournaments, and more!
+Things to do in Bimini include relaxing on white sandy beaches, swimming with reef sharks, exploring a shipwreck, partying at a beautiful resort, eco-tours, fishing tournaments, and more!

 Where to Stay in North Bimini

-Bimini is a small island, so there are only a handful of resorts and hotels to choose from.
+Bimini is a small island, so only a handful of resorts and hotels exist.
 Here are some of the most popular:

-Be sure to note that hotel rooms fill up during Bimini fishing tournaments!
+Be sure to note that hotel rooms fill up quickly during Bimini fishing tournaments!

 “Sport Fishing Capital of the World”

 Self-proclaimed, Bimini prides itself on being the “Sport Fishing Capital of the World.”
 A leisurely boat ride from parts of Florida, some residents take the 50-mile ride to Bimini in search of a great catch.

 Bimini is home to a large variety of fish species.
 Tuna, Wahoo, Dolphin, Billfish, and Marlin– to name a few.
 Popular types of fishing include charter fishing, flying fishing, and spearfishing.
 Bimini is also the host of many fishing tournaments in the Bahamas.

 The island is home to several marinas, and charter boats are available for hire.
 In addition, Bimini is located near several reefs and shipwrecks, making it a prime spot for fishing.
 Whether you’re looking to catch a trophy fish or enjoy a day on the water, Bimini is the perfect place to cast your line.